cssmonkey/user-management/README.md

-# user-management
+# user-management-app

 ## Overview

 This is a demo app designed to demonstrate my React experience.
+The project UI consists of a single page which diplays a list of users from an Admin perspective.

 ## Setup